Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 "Because He is your Lord, Worship Him"--What other reason do we need.
 I especially liked the questions that go with that section.
 They're very telling.
 I also never stopped to think about the arrangement of furniture in the tabernacle as representing a cross.
 Thanks!

-benny Faye Douglass from Gold Canyon, Arizona on April 11, 2011:
+Benny Faye Ashton Douglass from Gold Canyon, Arizona on April 11, 2011: